 Port Lympne Reserve, Kent

-Stretching over 600 acres with animals roaming freely, this venue has a tropical feel making it hard to believe you’re in the UK.
+Stretching over 600 acres with animals roaming freely, this outdoor wedding venue has a tropical feel making it hard to believe you’re in the UK.
 Say ‘I do’ in an enchanting Pergola situated in the old walled garden followed by a reception in an orangery filled with foliage with tigers roaring in the background.
 There are many wedding options within the reserve, including the eccentric hotel with Moroccan courtyard and colourful mural-decorated reception rooms.
 Smaller parties can opt for Giraffe Cottage, with private ranger for tours, or go for a luxury glamping experience at Bear Lodge.
 But of course, the real thrill is the view wherever you opt for at the reserve. aspinallfoundation.org

 Coworth Park, Berkshire